Perplexity SEO: How to Get Your Brand Cited in AI Answers

 2. Candidate retrieval and page fetching

 Search results come back with a title, URL, snippet, publication date, and last-updated timestamp for each page.
 Perplexity’s retrieval supports domain filters, recency filters, and language filters, so freshness and domain authority both play a role in which pages make the initial candidate set.
+The Search API returns up to 10 results per search by default, with a configurable limit up to 20.

 What sets Perplexity apart from ChatGPT is the fetch step.
 Beyond initial search snippets, Perplexity can fetch full page content from specific URLs using a dedicated URL fetching tool.
 This means the model doesn’t just see your meta description and a snippet.
 It can read your entire page, pull out the most relevant passages, and decide whether to cite you based on the full depth of your content.